The Best Non-Toxic Pots & Pans: Our Must-Have Cookware List

 3. You may find that it does not always heat perfectly evenly.

-4. It may stick more easily than other materials, you will need some experience as well more oil than usual.
+4. It may stick more easily than other materials, you will need some experience as well as more oil than usual.

 5. It is more fragile.
 It’s prone to cracking with drastic temperature changes and can break more easily if you drop it.